The question then arises: which Cameras For Safari In Africa?

 1. Sony Cyber‑Shot RX10 IV Best Cameras For Safari In Africa

-- World’s Fastest AF acquisition speed of 0.03 sec.
-Optical image stabilization technology developed by Sony is valuable for handheld still and movie shooting, especially in low light or at the ultra-telephoto end of the zoom range up to 600 mm
+One of the most impressive features of the RX10 IV is its 25x optical zoom, which allows photographers to get up close and personal with their subjects while maintaining excellent image quality.
+The camera also features an ultra-fast AF acquisition speed of 0.03 seconds, which makes it possible to capture fast-moving subjects with ease.
+Additionally, the camera’s optical image stabilization technology is valuable for handheld still and movie shooting, especially in low light or at the ultra-telephoto end of the zoom range up to 600 mm.

 2. Canon Powershot SX60 Cameras For Safari In Africa

-- Built-in Wi-Fi connectivity with NFC allows wireless transferring of images and video
+- Built-in Wi-Fi connectivity with NFC, allows for easy and convenient sharing of images and video.

 3. Panasonic LUMIX FZ80 4K Cameras For Safari In Africa